 Congenital Heart Disease Around the World

-One out of 100 babies are born with congenital heart disease (CHD).
+One out of 100 babies is born with congenital heart disease (CHD).
 This is heart disease due to an abnormality in the structure of the heart.
 A child born in an area with access to pediatric heart care and surgery will likely survive and go on to live a healthy and active life.
 Sadly, for 9 in 10 of these children, treatment is not available or too expensive.
-Children’s HeartLink is working to change that by training in-country pediatric heart teams to treat children in Brazil, China, India, Malaysia and Vietnam.
+Children’s HeartLink is working to change that by training in-country pediatric heart teams to treat children in Bangladesh, Brazil, China, India, Malaysia and Vietnam.

 Congenital Heart Disease Facts